PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Kim got his breath back and moved a few steps to join his sister.
 Tom acknkowledged Kim with a glance, her train of thought vanishing.
 The meeting of eyes bringing her back to their combined mission.

 With a slow pace they walked towards the village.
-They walked as fast as they could take in the sights, sounds and smells, which hit them at once.
+They walked slowly to take in the sights, sounds and smells, which hit them at once.
 Geese, dogs, people.
-Carts and horses!
+Carts and horses.
+Stacks of things by the buildings.
+Smoke, banging.
+A sudden shout but not for them.

 And how people were dressed.
 Everyone had good boots or cloggs.
 Tom gave her own boots a quick look.
-Pride enveloped her with the dawning thought: she would fit in.
+Pride enveloped her with the dawning thought: she was fitting in.

 Tom looked to Kim.
 Kim was perturbed.
 He looked hesitant as if the whole thing was a bad idea.
-Tom turned her head to face Kim, inviting him to share her perspectve.
+Tom turned to face Kim, inviting him to share her perspectve.
 Kim returned the look.
 It was clear to Tom her brother was not influenced.
 Instead Kim looked at her with dread, as if she were the vibrant village.